MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 This section describes how LLMs work under the covers.
 You don't need to know this to use LLMs effectively but it offer context as to their strengths and weaknesses.

 ##  How to build a LLM

  ### First step: self-supervised learning "guess the next word"

 Download a lot of text (a corpus), preferably the entire internet.

 Go through the next steps repeatedly for over the whole corpus in a process called self-supervised learning.
+This will cost $100m, takes several months and generate several hundred tons of CO<sub>2</sub>.
 * Remove the last part of a sentence
 * Let the LLM guess / predict the continuations - the next word(s).
-* Adjust the model to match the actual continuations (the ground truth)  After a while the model gets really good at this "guess the next word" game.
+* Adjust the model to match the actual continuations (the ground truth).
+After a while the model gets really good at this "guess the next word" game.
-This steps costs $100m, takes several months and generates several hundred tons of CO2.

 ### Next step: Re-inforcement learning with human feedback (fine-tuning)